aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/download-shape-from-a-data-transfer-object/_index.md

 url: /download-shape-from-a-data-transfer-object/
 weight: 180
 ---
-The Aspose.Slides.Cloud RestAPI allows you to create a shape from the provided data transfer object and get an image of this shape.
+Aspose.Slides.Cloud RestAPI allows you to create a shape from a data transfer object and get an image of that shape.
+The shape can be a chart, a table, a SmartArt figure or any other shape type supported by PowerPoint.
+You don't have to explicitly create a presentation to perform this action.

 ## **API Information**
 |**API**|**Type**|**Description**|**Resource**|